Bird Window Strikes are the #1 cause of mortality Easy, inexpensive DIY solution prevents needless bird deaths

 6. Hang completed unit

 7. And finally, step back and admire your handiwork!
-Hopefully you’ll never hear another bird hit a window!
+Hopefully you’ll never have to hear another bird hit a window!

 Disclosure: Some of the links below are affiliate links.
 At no extra cost to you, I may earn a small commission on items bought using them.
 These are the same recommendations I would make regardless of any compensation.
 For products that I have older versions of, I recommend the items that I would replace them with if I were buying them new.